-- Scottish Government information around physical distancing is available in the Scottish Government Stay alert and stay safe guidance and should be read in full and checked on a regular basis. - Be aware that guidance can change, and restrictions may be reintroduced - The most up to date guidance can be found on the SVA website, Scottish Government website and sportscotland: Getting Your Facilities Fit for Sport. - All club activity should be consistent with the Scottish Government guidance regarding health, travel, physical distancing, and hygiene at all times. - People can now travel out with their local area to take part in sport and recreational activities except where any specific restrictions apply as a result of local outbreaks. - Travel guidance outlined by the Scottish Government should always be adhered to.
-Guidance is available at Staying Safe & Protecting Others: Getting Around. - Where possible avoid using public transport and adhere to Scottish Government physical distancing and travel guidelines: Scottish Government: Covid-19 Framework for decision making. - As a measure of good practice, clubs should seek to appoint a 'Play it Safe' Ambassador (COVID OFFICER) to lead the regular review and implementation of safe practice procedures, and connect with members and your local community in line with the most recent Scottish Government guidance.
+- Scottish Government information around physical distancing is available in the Scottish Government Stay alert and stay safe guidance and should be read in full and checked on a regular basis. - Be aware that guidance can change, and restrictions may be reintroduced The most up to date guidance can be found in our Playing it Safe Protection Levels Framework., Scottish Government website and sportscotland: Getting Your Facilities Fit for Sport. - All club activity should be consistent with the Scottish Government guidance regarding health, travel, physical distancing, and hygiene at all times. - People from certain local authorities can now travel out with their local area to take part in sport and recreational activities.
+Please see our Playing it Safe Protection Levels Framework. for more information. - Travel guidance outlined by the Scottish Government should always be adhered to.
+Guidance is available at Staying Safe & Protecting Others: Getting Around.
+Specific information on car sharing is available from Transport Scotland: advice on how to travel safely. - Where possible avoid using public transport and adhere to Scottish Government physical distancing and travel guidelines: Scottish Government: Covid-19 Framework for decision making. - As a measure of good practice, clubs should seek to appoint a 'Play it Safe' Ambassador (COVID OFFICER) to lead the regular review and implementation of safe practice procedures, and connect with members and your local community in line with the most recent Scottish Government guidance.